netdata/netdata/src/collectors/ebpf.plugin/README.md

 # semodule_package -o netdata_ebpf.pp -m netdata_ebpf.mod
 ```

-Finally, you can load the new policy and start the Netdata agent again:
+Finally, you can load the new policy and start the Netdata Agent again:

 ```bash
 # semodule -i netdata_ebpf.pp